-Born in Portland, Oregon, Columbia Sportswear Company have been manufacturing reliable outdoor gear for more than 70 years.
+Born in Portland, Oregon, Columbia Sportswear Company has been manufacturing reliable outdoor clobber for more than 70 years.
 The journey started way back in 1937, when the Lanfrom family fled from Nazi-controlled Germany prior to the start of World War II.
 The Lanfroms resettled in Oregon and the following year, the family, led by Paul Lanfrom, bought a small hat franchise called Rosenfeld Hat Company, later swapping it to the Columbia Hat Company.

 But Columbia wasn’t always the iconic name we know of today.
 In its humble beginnings, the company maintained a low-key presence in the Portland area, only working as a small manufacturing firm which was capable of supporting Paul Lanfrom, his wife Marie, and their children in their new life in the United States.